kvu787/TriangleTT/README.md

   * As a right-handed person, I found it easier to use the right stick than the left stick.
 * To record a lap time, you must hit the checkpoints (white lines) in order: 1) checkered line, 2) blue turn checkpoint, 3) red turn checkpoint, and 4) yellow turn checkpoint.
 * To see a full history of detailed section and lap times, open the menu and open the file path in "File path to lap times:".
-* Check out the cars' stats by reading [`Garage.json`](TriangleTT/Assets/StreamingAssets/Garage.json).
+* Check out the cars' stats by reading the [`Garage.json`](TriangleTT/Assets/StreamingAssets/Garage.json) file in the repo.
-* You can modify the cars' stats by editing the `Garage.json` in your build folder.
+* You can modify the cars' stats by editing the `Garage.json` file in your build folder.

 # Screenshots